shiroNaux/vaults/Software Engineering/DevOps/Kubernetes/Kubernetes.md

 ![[0 4NDfryrEmVpo2UOp.png]]

 This server acts as a gateway by exposing an [[API]] for users and clients, health checking other servers, deciding how best to split up and assign work (known as “scheduling”).
 The other machines in the cluster are designated as **nodes** -> accepting and running workloads using local and external resources.
-To help with isolation, management, and flexibility, Kubernetes runs applications and services in [[container|containers]], so each node needs to be equipped with a container runtime (like [[Docker]] or rkt).
+To help with isolation, management, and flexibility, Kubernetes runs applications and services in [[Container|containers]], so each node needs to be equipped with a container runtime (like [[Virtualization/Container/Docker]] or rkt).
 The node receives work instructions from the master server and creates or destroys containers accordingly, adjusting networking rules to route and forward traffic appropriately

 ## Control plane components